+Students start Unit 3 in Geography studying the characteristics of land cover and the processes of land cover change.
+Using specific case studies, there is a focus on melting glaciers and ice sheets and deforestation in which students study the human activities and natural processes that cause these processes, the impacts of each process and the responses to these impacts at local, national and global scales.
+Students then learn about land use change in the context of a local fieldwork site.
 They study the change from commercial to residential land uses at The Hawthorne development site at 138 Barkers Rd, Hawthorn, focusing on the geographic characteristics of the site, the processes and reasons for the land use change and the impacts of the land use change.
 Students use primary fieldwork techniques, secondary sources and geospatial technologies to investigate this land use change.

 Unit 4 focuses on trends and issues in the global human population.
 Students study population dynamics, including the current population, the distribution of population characteristics, demographic theories, the causes of population changes and migration.
-Students then study a growing population in Niger and an ageing population in Germany.
+Students then study a country with a growing population and a country with an ageing population.
 For each country, they study the issues and challenges of the population, the distribution of the population, the effect of population movement, the factors that contribute to the impacts of the issues, and strategies developed in response to those impacts.
 They also study the use of geospatial technologies in responding to population issues.
 Throughout this unit, students use their data analysis and analytical skills to answer questions based on population dynamics.